 “Hmmm…” Breccan suddenly had a devious smile upon his face.
 “I know, why don’t we make a game of this?”

 Everyone turned to him for a better explanation.

-Kiko gave a similar devious chuckled.
+Kiko gave a similarly devious chuckled.
 “Fine by me,” she grabbed me by my pack and took off running.
 “We start now!”

 “Hey!”
 I gasped as I was pulled quickly through the trees and brush.
 I saw most of Breccan’s team watch us leave, like they expected us to just take off.
-They huddled together and I’m guessing they spoke to each other briefly before taking off in different directions.
-Finally Kiko let go of me and I was able to stand on my own two feet again.
+They huddled together, probably coming up with a game plan before taking off in different directions.
+Finally Kiko let go of me and I was able to stand on my own again.

 “You didn’t have to drag me, and why are the three of us sticking together?
 Shouldn’t we split up like Breccan and his crew to find the stone?”